NeurodataWithoutBorders/nwb-overview/docs/source/file_read/matnwb/untyped.rst

     Sets also borrow ``containers.Map``'s ``keys`` and ``values`` methods to retrieve cell arrays of either.

 The **Anon** type (``types.untyped.Anon``) can be understood as a Set type with only a single key-value entry.
-This rarer type is only used for cases where the name of the type can be set by the user.
+This rarer type is only used for cases where the name for the stored object can be set by the user.
 Anon types may also hold NWB type constraints like Set.

 DataStubs and DataPipes